cocos/cocos-docs/en/engine/event/event-emit.md

 ## Event Emitting

-We can emit events through the `eventTarget.emit()` interface, as follows:
+Events are emitted through the `eventTarget.emit()` interface, as follows:

 ```ts
 // At most 5 args could be emit.